Vusys/De-Wikia/README.md

+# De Wikia

 Wikia is a blight on the internet.
-When used with a adblocker, this user style removes the rest of Wikia's rubbish from wikis that are stuck or unwilling to move from Wikia, like Memory Alpha.
+When used with an adblocker, this user style removes the rest of Wikia's rubbish from wikis that are stuck or unwilling to move from Wikia, like Memory Alpha.

 See the [controversy](https://en.wikipedia.org/wiki/Wikia#Controversy) section on their Wikipedia article to see just how awful they are.